Book a Free Consult

 Kristie Schmidt is one of fewer than one hundred trained Gateless Writing facilitators, was a Fulbright Exchange teacher to England, participated in the National Writing Project, and is a graduate of Smith College and Harvard University.

-She has offered writing coaching, and specifically coaching on college essays and resumes, for decades.
+She is currently training to be a certified Author Accelerator book coach and has offered writing coaching, and specifically coaching on college and graduate school essays, for decades.

 She co-writes and creates with her business partner and executive coach, Margaret Ryan.
-Together they use their expertise to help corporations bridge the communication and knowledge gap around health issues as well as help CEOs and others birth the books they want to write.
+Together they use their expertise to help CEOs and others birth the books they want to write.

-Recently, Kristie launched Yes, And. . .
+Kristie launched Yes, And. . .
 Creativity Coaching, a collaboration with her Smith College classmate Lisa Kramer, Ph.D.
-Yes, And . . . offers an online workshop series grounded in the Gateless methodology and aimed at fostering personal joy, play, and creativity using elements of theater, improv, and writing to create positive change in the world.
+Yes, And . . . offers a workshop series grounded in the Gateless methodology and aimed at fostering personal joy, play, and creativity using elements of theater, improv, and writing to create positive change in the world.

 Formerly a public high school English teacher, she taught AP English Language and Composition concurrent with UCONN's Early College Experience Seminar in Academic Writing.
 She specialized in the crafting of nonfiction works.
 She has delivered multiple presentations on literacy, writing, and course design as professional development to colleagues and conference attendees.

-Kristie lives with her cats, Yoda and Lucy, is an accomplished flute player who spent a summer training at Tanglewood, and a gardener.
+Kristie lives with her cat, Luigi "Louie" Macaroni, is an accomplished flute player who spent a summer training at Tanglewood, and a gardener.
 Her interests include American Sign Language and travel, to date 18 countries, most recently to Portugal's the Azores prior to COVID lockdown.